-Yomara Cruz is the Administrative Assistant for the CAMD office.
-Joining the Andover community in 2018, Yomara has found great joy in not only helping the team plan projects, guest speakers and student functions in pursuit of community education in DEI, but in the love and embrace of the students and CAMD team.
-She hopes to foster an inclusive and comforting space in CAMD as she does at home with her own family.
-Yomara spends her free time in New Hampshire with her husband and 3 children telling jokes, playing video games, caring for houseplants, crocheting, and teaching/doing yoga.
+Char Esty (she/her) is the Administrative Assistant for the CAMD office.
+Joining the Andover community in 2021, Char has found great joy in not only helping the team plan projects, guest speakers and student functions in pursuit of community education in E&I, but in the love and embrace of the students and CAMD team.
+Outside of the office, she can be found in the gym doing circuits with her FIT class, or walking the paths with her uber-friendly dog Linus.

-Yuto Iwaizumi, is a Teaching Fellow in French and a house counselor in Stuart House.
+Yuto Iwaizumi is a Second Year Fellow in French and Japanese.
+He serves as a house counselor in Stuart House and coaches instructional tennis in fall and spring.
+He is also a faculty advisor for Asian Society.
 Having moved to the U.S. from Japan at a young age, he is interested in thinking about language, society, diversity, and the social sciences.
-During his free time he listens to music, bakes, and takes care of his houseplants.
-He is excited to be working as part of this team, and hopes to create an inclusive environment where students can thrive.
+During his free time, he listens to music, bakes, and takes care of his houseplants.
+He is excited to be working with students to create an inclusive environment where students can thrive.